-Heidelberg University recognizes and supports students who require an animal to assist with a disability.
-Approved animals include both Service Animals and Emotional Support Animals.
+Heidelberg University recognizes and supports students who require an animal to assist with an accommodation/disability.
+Approved animals include both Emotional Support Animal (ESA) and Service Animal.
 Students requiring an animal on campus must coordinate this through the Office of Student Accessibility Services.
 Students approved to have an animal on campus are required to follow all Student Code of Conduct policies.